 At the resent South Carolina/North Carolina College Personnel 2013 Fall Conference held in Winston Salem at Wake Forest University, the following graduate students received recognition:

-Brian Joyce, current EDL Higher Education doctoral student, received the Charles Witten Service Award.
+Brian Joyce, current Educational Leadership Higher Education doctoral student, received the Charles Witten Service Award.
 This award recognizes one member of SCCPA who has served SCCPA within the past year in an outstanding capacity.
 Brian is currently the Director of Student Activities and Greek Life at Wofford College.

 The Southern Regional Education Board (SREB) has awarded three Clemson University doctoral students with a SREB Fellowship.